eblackburn4/eblackburn4/README.md

 ## My projects

 The code (and further detail on what it does) for my semester 1 final projects are in the two pinned repositories below this bio.
-Both projects are based around analysis of popular songs using the open-source MusicOSet database.
+Both projects are based around analysis of time trends in popular songs using the open-source MusicOSet database.
+More detail on each project can be found in the associated repository.